AnnikaV9/carrotsh/README.md

 <br />

 ## Configuration
-[config.json](https://github.com/AnnikaV9/carrotsh/blob/master/config.json) should be used as the config file.
+carrotsh uses [config.json](https://github.com/AnnikaV9/carrotsh/blob/master/config.json) as the primary configuration file.

 Available options:
  - port: The port the server should listen on.